 We reviewed the dining experience of residents and noted that there was choice of meals being offered; the food was attractively presented and smelled appetising, and good portions were provided.
 There was a variety of drinks available.
 Residents said that they had enjoyed their meal and the company of others.
 Residents could also choose to take their meals in their own rooms and trays were taken to these residents.
+One comment was: "The food is lovely, we have a new cook; you can get anything you want."

-The dining experience was an opportunity for residents to socialise; the atmosphere was calm, relaxed and unhurried.
+The dining experience was an opportunity for residents to socialise; music was playing in the background and the atmosphere was calm, relaxed and unhurried.
 It was observed that residents were enjoying both their meal and the overall dining experience.